pasignature/holbertonschool-higher_level_programming/README.md

 ## Credits
 Work is owned and maintained by Andrew Godwin [@pasignature](https://twitter.com/pasignature)

-Collaborators are acknowledged within each project
+Collaborators are acknowledged within each project.

 <a href="#table-of-contents">Back to table of contents</a>